 Government Funds Don't Count

 That money you’re pouring into your household must come from your savings or earnings.
 You can’t count expenses you might pay for through government assistance or even gifts from family or friends.
 You can receive money from these sources, but make sure you use it to pay for non-qualifying expenses if you do.
-They won’t count toward that 51-percent rule if you use them toward the upkeep of your household.
+They won’t count toward that 51-percent rule for paying your household's expenses if you use them toward the upkeep of your home.

-The standard deduction for a head of household filer is $18,650 in 2020.
-It drops to $12,400 if you must file a single or a separate married tax return instead.
+The standard deduction for a head of household filer is $18,880 in tax year 2021, the return you'd file in 2022.
+It drops to $12,550 if you must file a single or a separate married tax return instead.
 So your household bills, marital status and your dependent just shaved an additional $6,250 off your taxable income.

-Let’s assume that your taxable income is $50,000 after you take that $18,650 standard deduction for the 2020 tax year, the return you’ll file in 2021.
+Let’s assume that your taxable income is $50,000 after you take that $18,650 standard deduction for the 2021 tax year.
 This puts you in a top tax bracket of 22 percent if your tax filing status is single, but you’ll pay only a 12-percent top tax rate on an income of $50,000 if you qualify as head of household.
-That’s pretty significant, although these tax brackets balance out with incomes of $163,300 or more.
+That’s pretty significant, although these tax brackets balance out with incomes of about $86,000 or more.
 Income thresholds for tax brackets shift moderately from year to year.

 A Word of Warning